Best Places to See Monarch Butterflies in Southern California

 Monarch Butterflies in San Diego

-Mission Trails Regional Park, located about 20 miles northeast of downtown San Diego, which has acres of natural habitats where you can spot thousands of monarchs fluttering together by the dozens at any given time!
-It also offers an array of trails for hiking or biking through some prime butterfly habitat (including one with primo birdwatching)
+Mission Trails Regional Park, located about 20 miles northeast of downtown San Diego, has acres of natural habitats where you can spot thousands of monarchs fluttering together by the dozens at any given time!
+It also offers an array of trails for hiking or biking through some prime butterfly habitats (including one with primo birdwatching)

 San Diego Butterfly Garden and Nature Reserve in Escondido, CA